Baskets, Burners and Gondolas

 The equipment and items listed below form an integral part of the collection – without these, there would be no way of flying.
-The British Balloon Museum and Library aim to provide as wider view of ballooning both current and historical.
+The BBM&L aim to provide as wider view of ballooning both current and historical.

 The museum holds examples of burners from homebuilt and production balloons.
 Production burners include Omega, Cameron, Colt, Thunder, Western, Raven and Piccard.